SrcJonasLindner/phase-shifting-holography/README.md

   ---
 # Example Data and Workflow

 An example-data of an phase shifting electron holography data set can be downloaded [here](https://data.goettingen-research-online.de/).
-It include a reference series.
 Note that the data may be binned by two compared to the publication data.

 Example workflow start: <br>